Ebazhanov/linkedin-skill-assessments-quizzes/autocad/autocad-quiz.md

 - [ ] setting the spacing distance in the Properties palette
 - [ ] setting the spacing distance on the right-click shortcut menu
 - [ ] the Distribute option
-- [x] the Set Spacing option
+- [x] The Set Spacing option

 #### Q43.
 When utilizing named views in the Model tab to navigate, why should you keep an eye on your current drafting layer?

 - [ ] Each named view has its own current drafting layer.
-- [ ] Each named view can be saved with a layer snapshot, which might change your current drafting layer.
+- [ ] Each named view can be saved with a layered snapshot, which might change your current drafting layer.
 - [ ] Each named view has its own current drafting layer, with the layer name being the same as the name of the named view.
 - [ ] Each named view changes the current drafting layer to a default drafting layer.